lgqfhwy/PDANet/README.md

 By Guoqiang Liu, lgqfhwy@zju.edu.cn.

-This code is a implementation of the experiments on ADE20K in the PDANet.
+This code is an implementation of the experiments on ADE20K in the PDANet.
 We implement our method based on open source [semantic-segmentation-pytorch](https://github.com/CSAILVision/semantic-segmentation-pytorch)